Earth Science Fundamentals

 - sedimentology, paleontology and stratigraphy

-Degree program can be tailored to a major field of interest by taking additional courses in the supporting sciences, mathematics and engineering fields.
+Degree program can be tailored to a major field of interest by taking additional courses in the supporting sciences and mathematics.

 The Department of Geology and Environmental Science faculty maintain research programs to study topics as diverse as: